Dan Rather: Early life

 Rather was born on October 31, 1931, in Wharton County, Texas, the son of Daniel Irvin Rather Sr., a ditch digger and pipe layer, and the former Byrl Veda Page.
+Neither of his parents completed high school; however, they were avid readers.
 The Rathers moved to Houston when he was a child, where Dan attended Lovett Elementary School and Hamilton Middle School.
-He graduated in 1950 from John H. Reagan High School in Houston.
+He graduated in 1950 from John H. Reagan High School in Houston where he played football.
+Rather aspired to be a reporter, and his mother encouraged him to attend college and to become the first person in the family to earn a college degree.
+He hitchhiked to Sam Houston State Teachers College in Huntsville, Texas and walked on to the school's football team.

-In 1953, Rather earned a bachelor's degree in journalism from Sam Houston State Teachers College in Huntsville, Texas, where he was editor of the school newspaper, The Houstonian.
+When he did not earn an athletic scholarship, Rather turned his focus to journalism and found part-time jobs to pay for tuition.
+In 1953, Rather earned a bachelor's degree in journalism, and he was editor of the school newspaper, The Houstonian.
 He was also a member of the Caballeros, the founding organization of the Epsilon Psi chapter of the Sigma Chi fraternity.
 While in college, Rather worked for KSAM-FM radio in Huntsville, calling junior high, high school, and Sam Houston State football games.
 After obtaining his undergraduate degree, Rather briefly attended South Texas College of Law in Houston.

-In January 1954, Rather enlisted in the United States Marine Corps and was sent to the Marine Corps Recruit Depot San Diego.
+In January 1954, Rather enlisted in the United States Marine Corps and was sent to Marine Corps Recruit Depot San Diego.
 He was soon discharged, however, because he was found to have had rheumatic fever as a child, a fact he had omitted during the enlistment process.